johndeu/media-services-dotnet-functions-integration/103-aspera-ingest/README.md

 The original asset will be removed from the 'input' folder upon completion.

+## Troubleshooting

+1. If you run into an error on deployment related to Source Control or GitHub, it is likely that you have never configured Github in your subscription before.
+The easiest way to solve the issue is to create a new empty Azure Functions app, and configure the source control settings for the Function.
+In this process you will authorize the Azure Portal to work with your Github credentials.

 For more information about Azure Media Services, see [Media Services Documentation](https://docs.microsoft.com/en-us/azure/media-services/).